BruceChanJianLe/arch-install/README.md

 ## Update BIOS

 Finally, you are ready to use Arch Linux :D!
-However, due to the different grub version on Ubuntu and Arch.
+However, at the time of writing this note,
+Ubuntu and Arch are using different grub version.
-You will need to use the grub from Arch to search for Ubuntu instead of doing it the other way round.
+Hence, you will need to use the grub from Arch to search for Ubuntu instead of doing it the other way round.
 So please update your BIOS to point to the correct grub, which is the EFI one.